Available 24/7 | 0800 088 4170

 • Successfully dried the trapped moisture within five weeks, preventing further structural damage and mould growth

-Minimised Disruption:
+Minimised disruption:

 • Used advanced pressure drying techniques to avoid extensive strip-out work, preserving the basement’s damp-proof membrane.